 Your orange cake may be dry because you measured the ingredients incorrectly.
 If you add too much flour to the cake, it will have a dry, crumbly texture.
 Scoop the flour into the measuring cup, then level it off with the back of a butter knife.
 Alternatively, your oven’s temperature may be too high, or you may have overbaked the orange cake.
 Bake the orange cake at the right temperature for the right amount of time.

 Tips For Making Paleo Orange Cake

-Use fresh orange juice and zest.
-They will give the cake a strong orange flavor.
+Use fresh orange juice and zest to make the cake.
+Fresh zest and juice will give the cake a stronger orange flavor.

-Zest the oranges first, then juice them.
-It is harder to zest the orange once you have already cut ad juiced it.
+Zest the oranges before you juice them.
+It is much harder to zest the oranges you have already cut and juiced.

 Paleo cakes always have a way of sticking to the pan, even if you spray it really well with non-stick cooking spray.
 I have tried baking several paleo cakes in a Bundt cake pan, but they always stick to the pan.
 That’s why I chose to bake in a loaf pan.
 It is much easier to take the orange cake out of a loaf pan.

 Line your loaf pan with parchment paper.
 The orange cake will slide right out of the pan.
 You will only have to peel the parchment paper away from the cake.

 Let the orange cake cool completely before you cut it.
 This orange cake is extremely delicate.
 It could fall apart if you try to cut it while it is warm or hot.
 So let it cool completely before slicing it.